 2. Students should be prepared to be somewhat flexible with regard to course selection since course offerings have been know to change with little prior notice.

 Many courses you can take at University of Ghana have already been evaluated for UW-Eau Claire credit.
-To find courses that have been evaluated for Winchester you will go to the Transfer Wizard site: https://my.uwec.edu/psp/PUBLIC/EMPLOYEE/HRMS/c/EAU_SS_CUSTOM.EAU_TRNCRDWZ.GBL
+To find courses that have been evaluated you will go to the Transfer Wizard site: https://my.uwec.edu/psp/PUBLIC/EMPLOYEE/HRMS/c/EAU_SS_CUSTOM.EAU_TRNCRDWZ.GBL

 Please keep in mind that this is a historical record of past course equivalences.
 There is no guarantee that the same courses will be offered in the future, or that they will be offered during the term in which you are abroad.

 - Choose "Ghana" in from the “Country” pull down menu, then hit “Search”

 - Select “Univ of Ghana” by clicking the link.

 - There are a few different ways to search for course equivalencies:

 - Search the first 300: To see the first 300, simply hit the “Search” button without inputting a subject.
 The first 300 courses, in alphabetical order by the U of Ghana “School Subject” will appear.
 However, if more than 300 courses have been evaluated, you will not be able to see all course by searching this way.

 - Search by U of Ghana “School Subject”: For example, if you only want to see courses designated as English by U of Ghana, input “ENGL” in the search function, which is the English subject code at U of Ghana.
-To find the U of Ghana subject codes, you will need to visit the U of Ghana page: http://www.ug.edu.gh/index1.php?linkid=814.
+To find the U of Ghana subject codes, you will need to look in the Course Handbooks posted above.

 - Search by course: If you want to see if a particular U of Ghana course has an established UWEC equivalency, you can enter the U of Ghana subject code and course number (e.g. ENGL 344) in the “Search”.
 Some courses may not have an established equivalency.
 An official equivalency can be established for the course after you are accepted to the program.

-This program fulfills the complete Foreign Culture requirement upon successful completion.
-Please email Degree Review at firstname.lastname@example.org after completion of the program to update your degree audit.
+For students in catalog years through 2015-2016, this program fulfills the Foreign Culture requirement upon successful program completion.
+The requirement is not automatically applied: please email Degree Review at firstname.lastname@example.org after completion of the program to update your degree audit.
 (Students earning a B.A., B.F.A. or B.M degree in the College of Arts & Sciences cannot use study abroad to fulfill their foreign language/foreign culture requirement.
 See the university catalog for details.)

 You can study in Ghana for either semester or the full academic year.
 Fall semester runs from early August to mid-December; spring from mid-January to late May.
 A detailed calendar can be found on the USAC website: http://usac.unr.edu/study-abroad-programs/ghana/accra/calendars.